Buffalo AKG Art Museum: Paintings

 The Buffalo AKG Art Museum has more than 6,500 works in its collection, below is a list highlighting a few other notable works:

 Sculptures

 The gallery contains a variety of sculptures on the exterior grounds.
 Some of the most notable, from the past and the present, include:

-Deaccessioning and the Albright-Knox's mission
+Deaccessioning and the museum's mission

 In 2007, the Albright–Knox Art Gallery sold a Roman-era bronze sculpture, Artemis and the Stag, that was auctioned at Sotheby's New York on June 7, 2007, and brought $28.6 million.
 This was the highest price ever paid at auction for an antiquity or a sculpture of any period, according to Sotheby's.
 It was purchased by the London dealer Giuseppe Eskenazi on behalf of a private European collector.